 Start to live the life you want.

-The therapists at Being provide comprehensive individual therapy adults.
+Being provides comprehensive individual therapy for adults.
 Daytime, evening and weekend appointments are available.
-We offer every new client a free 15-minute phone consultation.
+I offer every new client a free 15-minute phone consultation.
 During that time we can further discuss the issues you are having and how to find solutions to them.
 We will also be able to tell you if we work with the particular issues you are experiencing.
 If not, we can refer you to someone who does.